 The ingredients in Procera Protect are different than Procera AVH.
 Also, both supplements are supposed to work differently.
 Procera Protect is touted to be a broad spectrum antioxidant.
-There is no evidence either way that Procera Protect (Ceraplex) and Procera AVH work better together.
-That would take research to know for sure.
-Procera AVH does have a small study on its benefits while Ceraplex does not.
+Whether both supplements work better together will require more study.

 See the Procera AVH review for more info.

 Buy Procera Protect

 Ceraplex can be obtained directly from the company or at local stores like vitamin shoppe, GNC, CVS, Walgreen, and Rite Aid.

 Procera Protect Cost

 Does Procera Protect Work?

 Without studies, it's difficult to know if Procera Protect (Ceraplex) works or not.
 When it comes to a general antioxidant supplement, the ingredients in the supplement seem logical but that doesn't mean people with memory problems will notice a difference.
 For people who don't have memory problems and looking to reduce their chances of getting dementia, there is much more evidence for regular exercise.
 Something to think about.